courtneytern/simCline/README.md

 Before going through the main pipeline, get the metadata for the FASTQ files from the repository.
 #### From SRA:
-Get metadata via SRA Run Table for each study to be included
+Get metadata via SRA Run Table for each study to be included <br>
 a.
-Search the accession # on the SRA database
+Search the accession # on the SRA database <br>
 b.
-Click on one entry
+Click on one entry<br>
 c.
 Click on Study>All Runs.
-This will take you to the SRA Run Selector
+This will take you to the SRA Run Selector<br>
 d.
 Click on Metadata (about halfway down the page).
-This will download SraRunTable.txt
+This will download SraRunTable.txt<br>
 e.
-Change .txt to .csv to open in a more readable format
+Change .txt to .csv to open in a more readable format<br>

 #### From ENA:
 a.
-Download ENA browser tools
+Download ENA browser tools<br>
 b.
 Get relevant metadata into a table format
    - This can be done in any way you like; it may be easier to find the project number in SRA and get the metadata in the same way as SRA steps 1-3